soniaugust17/yolo/README.md

 ```

 * Copy the *****.war file in ./data dir
-Every time you make any changes in the code then you need to copy the latest war in .data dir and restart the docker
+Every time you make any changes in the code then you need to copy the latest war in ./data dir and restart the docker

 * Copy the mysql data dump(*****.sql) (table schema + data) in ./data dir
 This used to populate the mysql database dreamapp with table schema and data.
 Will be executed only once in complete lifetime.